 Refrain from being overly vigorous with the scrubbing, especially if you are dealing with an older carpet.

 The area you treated could potentially appear much cleaner and brighter than the rest of the carpet.

 A final word of advice is to always go through the manufacturer’s manual or to contact the company before getting started.
 Getting additional information is very important, especially if you have no idea about the type of fabric your carpet is made of.
 The manufacturer could also provide useful suggestions about the best cleaning product to use for spot treatment of the stain.

 Learning how to clean berber carpet is far from complicated but you will need to understand the basic rules.
 Get started quickly and be careful with your use of liquid cleaners to keep your beautiful and expensive carpet in good condition for many years to come.

-We recommend the Hoover Power Scrub Deluxe for cleaning berber carpets:
+We recommend the Hoover FH50251PC Power Scrub Elite for cleaning berber carpets: